amaiya/onprem/README.md

 installation.

-**Note:** The `pip install onprem` command will install PyTorch and llama-cpp-python automatically if not already installed, but not in a way that is optimized for your system (e.g., with GPU support).
+**Note:** The `pip install onprem` command will install PyTorch and llama-cpp-python automatically if not already installed, but we recommend visting the links above to install these packages in a way that is optimized for your system (e.g., with GPU support).

 ## How to Use